dfairburn/tp/README.md

   Authorization: Bearer {{ .token }}
 ```

-This gets evaluated by your shell (defined by the `$SHELL` env var) on the load of the variable file.
+Shell expansion is evaluated by your shell (defined by the `$SHELL` env var).
+Variables are lazily expanded -- only
+the variables that the template actually references are evaluated, so expensive commands are not run unnecessarily.

 #### Notes on Variables